Montekkundan/projectSystem/README.md

 ## Website

-The website is hosted at [cis245.great-site.net](http://cis245.great-site.net/)
+The website is hosted at [cis245.great-site.net](http://cis245.great-site.net/) using InfinityFree hosting.

 > **Note**: If the website does not render the login page, try a different browser.